tropiano/tropianhs/_posts/2025-06-02-may-report.md

 2. Maybe I need to broaden my scope and make a tool that shows trending topics across various platforms (like Product Hunt, HackerNews and GitHub).
 3. Maybe I should try this marketing strategy on Threads as well and stick to the original idea.

+I think the less effort path is number 3.
+I need to find a few keywords and accounts to target and start commenting on their posts daily.
+Sounds like a good marketing effort.
+Let's see if it pays off this month.

 ## [Soccrbets][soccrbets]

 Same as last month really.